|Course Title:||OPR Disciplinary Procedures|

 OPR Disciplinary Procedures CPE Training Course Overview

-We offer two types of courses – Standard and CPE (Continuing Professional Education).
-The Standard training course includes all video lessons and the instructor’s course transcript.
-The CPE edition includes the same training curriculum, plus a practice exam with evaluative feedback (find out why your answers are right or wrong), your final exam submission and a course certificate of completion.
+Course includes all video lessons and the instructor’s course transcript, a practice exam with evaluative feedback (find out why your answers are right or wrong), your final exam submission, and a course certificate of completion.
 The OPR Disciplinary Procedures CPE training course qualifies for continuing education credit for CPAs (Certified Public Accountants) in certain states, Enrolled Agents (EAs) and Other Tax Return Preparers (OTRPs) nation-wide.

 At TeachUcomp, Inc., you choose how you want your training delivered.